 Of course there are some exercises, such as the bench press, dead lift and squat, were the user wants the constant weight that free weights offer, and not an increasing tension like bands offer.
 Also a dead-lift obviously cannot be done with an exercise band as you are not lifting a dead weight.
 So...

 Why not combine weights and bands for the ultimate workout?!

 Many people like to attach bands to their weights in order to get a lot more out of a workout than they could otherwise.

 To do this either wrap the band around your bar, or attach 1 or 2 ankle straps to the bar and then clip the bands on to the hooks on the straps.

 Next either stand on the band or thread it through the anchor point or around an object, to prevent the band from lifting up off the floor, then simply pick up the bar with the bands attached and proceed to exercise as normal.

 This way you get the benefit of the weight and the band at the same time, which is great for stepping up your routine and fantastic for breaking out of a plateau, since your muscles like to be challenged in ways they haven’t been before which should encourage growth.
 You can also use bands to confuse your muscles, e.g. spend one week using weights only and the next week using bands only for more variety.

 Safer Than Weights & Easier On Your Joints!

 The major problem with free weights is that they are a weight!
-With bands you are not holding any weight in your hands so there is never any pressure on body parts such as your back until you begin the exercise, so keeping perfect form is much easier. and the chance of injury is reduced.
+With bands you are not holding any weight in your hands so there is never any pressure on body parts such as your back until you begin the exercise, which means keeping perfect form is much easier and the chance of injury is vastly reduced.
 This also makes them great for rehabilitation after an injury.